mediatechnologycenter/Aestheval/data/README.md

 ## Disclaimer

-Getting the data from Reddit and Pushshift can take some hours, depending mainly on their servers load.
+Getting the data from Reddit and Pushshift can take some time, depending mainly on their servers load.
 Data download is implemented with multithreadig using [PMAW](https://github.com/mattpodolak/pmaw).
+We have also encountered SSL certificate errors coming from PMAW while retrieving the content, but it's possible to re-start the download skipping the already downloaded files.